RedisLabs/gkemarketplace/README.md

 kubectl apply -f https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/service_account.yaml
 ```

+Since `schema.yaml` configures RBAC for the jobs, but is not used even for this
+kind of deployment, an alternative is needed. `testapp-*.yaml` files are the
+namespaced Role portion, and this is the ClusterRole portion.
+Together these
+cover the RBAC used by the service accounts of the various deployer jobs.
+(In the bundle - generated via helm below - you may notice that the
+`serviceAccountName` fields for the deployer accounts are blank.)

 Create a cluster role for creating cluster scoped custom resources and checking their status.
 Use the spec below and save it in ```cluster-role.yaml```

 ```shell